mykeels/Outsorcery/README.md

 server.RemoteWorkException += MyServerOnRemoteWorkExceptionHandler;
 ```

 When an exception occurs during DoWorkAsync on the Work Server, that exception is returned to the client before closing the connection.
 The Outsourced Worker then re-throws the exception on the client.
 This allows you to react to work related exceptions locally.
-In the below example, the work is only retried if the exception that occurred is due to "Bad luck".
+In the below example, the work is only retried by the client if the exception that occurred is due to "Bad luck".

 ```csharp
 // WORK ITEM